 He finished the song, and walked up to the lectern and gave a great speech about how the military has always been here for us, and how we need to return the favor and be there for our military members.

 I thanked the general, and we left the hotel.
-Afterwards, I followed him on Twitter, and liked his page on Facebook so I can see what he’s up to.
+Afterward, I followed him on Twitter and liked his page on Facebook so I can see what he’s up to.
 And I thought: what an incredible place we live in, isn’t it?
-I can meet the man who runs the military, just walk up to him and shake his hand, and then connect with him on social media afterwards.
+I can meet the man who runs the military, just walk up to him and shake his hand, and then connect with him on social media afterward.
 What a country!
 Thanks to The Home Front Cares for making it all happen!